-The above procedure applies but with the following change:
+If an incident and accident occurs without an educator witness, the above procedure applies but with the following change:

-If a member of staff or another adult has not witnessed the accident, incident or injury, then the member of staff dealing with the accident must gain an account of what happened from the child, and any other children, if they are able to verbalize this or communicate in any other way.
+The member of staff dealing with the accident must gain an account of what happened from the child, and any other children, if they are able to verbalize this or communicate in any other way.
 The member of staff must record the child's account of events on the Accident/ Incident Report and clearly state that the accident was not witnessed.